-Courses in Anthropology
+Courses in Anthropology (ANT)

-301 ARCHAEOLOGICAL ANALYSIS
+301 ARCHAEOLOGICAL ANALYSIS OF PREHISTORIC MATERIALS

+3 sem. hrs.

-Advanced course that uses a combination of lectures and laboratory sessions to explore methods used in analysis of archaeological materials.
-Prerequisite: ANT 100; ANT 274 rec.
+Advanced course that uses a combination of lectures and laboratory sessions to explore methods used in the analysis of prehistoric archaeological materials.
+Prerequisites: ANT 102.
+ANT 274 or consent of instructor recommended.

+302 ETHNOGRAPHY

+3 sem hr.